 (Take a look at my article for the full checklist for how to care for lavenders through winter).

-All lavenders require the soil to be fast draining and therefore it is essential that lavenders of all species are not planted in damp, water retaining soils such as clay or boggy low lying areas of your garden.
+All lavenders require the soil to be fast draining and therefore lavenders of all species mustn’t be planted in damp, water-retaining soils such as clay or boggy low-lying areas of your garden.

-For this reason, non English lavenders are occasionally mistaken as annuals, when they are really a perennial sub shrub that can live for many years if they receive the right care and are planted in the appropriate climate.
+For this reason, non-English lavenders are occasionally mistaken as annuals, when they are really perennial sub-shrubs that can live for many years if they receive the right care and are planted in the appropriate climate.

-Established English lavenders will only need occasional water, if there are periods of prolonged hot weather with no rain or if they are in pots which have a tendency to dry out quicker.
+Established English lavenders will only need occasional water, if there are periods of prolonged hot weather with no rain or if they are in pots that tend to dry out quicker.

-English lavender species can also tolerate more windy and exposed areas then the more delicate French, Italian and Spanish lavenders.
+English lavender species can also tolerate more windy and exposed areas than the more delicate French, Italian, and Spanish lavenders.

-English lavenders are not particularity prone to disease, however this is true of all lavender species.
-The most common threat is root rot which occurs because of soil that doesn’t drain quickly enough or lavenders that are over watered, so with some soil preparation this can be easily avoided.
+English lavenders are not particularly prone to disease, however, this is true of all lavender species.
+The most common threat is root rot which occurs because of soil that doesn’t drain quickly enough or lavenders that are over-watered, so with some soil preparation this can be easily avoided.

 Despite the name ‘English’ the English lavender is native to the hot and dry Mediterranean region of Europe which is the case for all lavenders.
 (They are called ‘English’ lavenders due to their ability to survive in the temperate English climate and because they have been extensively cultivated there since the 1800’s).